any-docs/css/content/reference/properties/grid-area/index.md

 - `<integer> && <custom-ident>?`
   - Contributes the n-th grid line to the grid item's placement.
 If a negative integer is given, it instead counts in reverse, starting from the end edge of the explicit grid.

-    If a name is given as a {{cssxref("&lt;custom-ident&gt;")}}, only lines with that name are counted.
+    If a name is given as a `&lt;custom-ident&gt;`, only lines with that name are counted.
 If not enough lines with that name exist, all implicit grid lines are assumed to have that name for the purpose of finding this position.

-    An {{cssxref("&lt;integer&gt;")}} value of `0` is invalid.
+    An `&lt;integer&gt;` value of `0` is invalid.

 - `span && [ <integer> || <custom-ident> ]`
   - Contributes a grid span to the grid item's placement such that the corresponding edge of the grid item's grid area is _n_ lines from the opposite edge.

-    If a name is given as a {{cssxref("&lt;custom-ident&gt;")}}, only lines with that name are counted.
+    If a name is given as a `&lt;custom-ident&gt;`, only lines with that name are counted.
 If not enough lines with that name exist, all implicit grid lines on the side of the explicit grid corresponding to the search direction are assumed to have that name for the purpose of counting this span.

-    If the {{cssxref("&lt;integer&gt;")}} is omitted, it defaults to `1`.
+    If the `&lt;integer&gt;` is omitted, it defaults to `1`.
 Negative integers or 0 are invalid.

 ## Formal definition